OsoSuerte/yelp/README.md

   </a>
 </p>

-“HONEY”
+“YELP”

-Honeybees are disappearing at an alarming rate.
+[Yelp][] Honeybees are disappearing at an alarming rate.
 As a consequence, the production of honey is also on the decline.
 This project is a simple demonstration of sourcing relatively clean data and using it to build a DataFrame that can be easily queried for the purpose of analysis and used for machine learning predictions.

 # Table of contents